USBC Membership FAQs

 We welcome you to read about each category on our membership categories page.

-Why is USBC adding new membership categories?
+Why did USBC add new membership categories?

 In April 2018, USBC's membership approved bylaw amendments by a 2/3 majority vote, expanding membership categories to include State, Territorial, Tribal, Local and Cultural (STLTC) coalitions, and Community Based Organizations (CBOs).
 This historic change solidifies USBC and its membership’s commitment to inclusive, equitable collaboration to build a robust grassroots to treetops movement in the breastfeeding field.